Eric Edwards (actor): Early life and career

-Robert Everett was born in Michigan.
+Edwards was born Robert Everett on November 30, 1945 in Michigan.
 He was raised near Waco, Texas.
 He was studying theater at Baylor University in 1965 when he and a group of friends auditioned in Dallas, Texas, to win scholarships to the American Academy of Dramatic Arts.
 Everett performed a scene from The Taming of the Shrew.
 Out of 24,000 people, Everett received three callbacks and was one of sixteen people selected.
-He left Baylor and moved to New York City to attend the Academy, a decision he says "changed my life."
+He left Baylor and moved to New York City to attend the academy, a decision he says "changed my life."

-After relocating to New York, he lived in an apartment in the Upper West Side.
-He met Kathie Fitch, who was also attending the Academy, in a movement class.
+After relocating to New York, he lived in an apartment on the Upper West Side.
+He met Kathie Fitch, who was also attending the academy, in a movement class.
 They started dating.
-Fitch left the Academy, and eventually moved in with Everett.
-Everett graduated from the Academy in 1967 and that same year, the couple married in 1967 in Norwalk, Connecticut, near where Fitch's family lived.
+Fitch left the academy, and eventually moved in with Everett.
+Everett graduated from the academy in 1967 and that same year, the couple married in 1967 in Norwalk, Connecticut, near where Fitch's family lived.
 They acted together, performing in low budget plays throughout the country.
-They also experimented with drugs, including using LSD regularly.
+They also used illegal drugs, including using LSD regularly.

 Eventually, they relocated to Los Angeles, where Everett signed a three-year contract with the William Morris Agency, acting in commercials for Colgate, Gillette and Coleco.
 When the contract ended, he struggled to get work in Los Angeles, and Everett and Fitch returned to low budget theater.
 They moved to Norwalk, Connecticut, in 1971.
 The couple struggled to remain sexually compatible without the aid of drugs and they started swinging, which Everett credits with helping their relationship.
 Everett and Fitch had roles in the comedy, Is There Sex After Death?.
 It was the first time Everett went by a pseudonym, Robb Everett.
 The following year, in 1972, Everett starred in Boeing-Boeing, using the pseudonym that would be his adult film stage name: Eric Edwards.
 He would act steadily in summer stock and touring theatrical productions until the late 70s before deciding to pursue a career in porn full-time.